Geutzzu/FurnitureStoresExtraction/README.md

     ![img_7.png](ForReadme%2Fimg_7.png)

-- The model does not allways catch the product name correctly in the dataset above, but in this specific case, it did not get the right result for product names that were in other languages (the url contains the language, so filtering that out would have been simple through the app).
+- The model does not always catch the product name correctly in the dataset above, but in this specific case, it did not get the right result for product names that were in other languages (the url contains the language, so filtering that out would have been simple through the app).
 - There are instances sometimes when the model generally does not catch the product name correctly.
-This can be due to many reasons such as insufficient training data (in some areas of furniture types), the model not being able to catch the first token of a product name, the model not being able to catch the middle of a product name etc.
+This can be due to many reasons such as insufficient training data (in some areas of furniture types), the model not being able to catch the first token of a product name, the model not being able to catch the middle of a product name, etc.
 - Once again, I will talk about potential solutions to these problems in the Future Enhancements section, but in my eyes, the model performs well enough for the task it was trained on.